AgyLuczak/MUM-S-TO-DO-LIST/README.md

 In order to achieve the strategy goals, the following features are included on the website:

-- A  landing page with a welcome message at the top of the Home Page stating clearly stating the purpose of the app.
+- A  landing page with a welcome message clearly stating the purpose of the app.
-- A register and sign in page.
+- A register and sign-in page.
 Once users are signed it they are directed to their to-do list.
-- A user stays signed it for 7 days to avoid frequent log-ins.
+- A user stays signed in for 7 days to avoid frequent log-ins.
 There is a sign-out option which is easily accessible on each page.
 - Navbar and footer links to navigate easily between the pages.
 - Adding, editing, and deleting options for to-do items and categories.
 Items on the list can be crossed out when done.
 - Option to add details and the due date for each task
-- An option to mark list items as important to allow prioritarization
+- An option to mark list items as important to allow prioritization
 - Sorting options both for to-do items and categories.
-- Materialise.css classes and media queries were used to ensure responiveness on different devices
+- Materialise.css classes and media queries were used to ensure responsiveness on different devices
-- Flash messages informing the user items and categories were successfully added, edited or deleted.
-Also users see a message when an item is crossed out as done.
+- Flash messages informing the user items and categories were successfully added, edited, or deleted.
+Also users see a message when an item is marked as done.
 - 404 and 500 pages with an option to go back to the list if there is an unexpected error.
 - Search Box for searching items and categories.
-- Administrator account with where categories can be added or deleted.
+- Administrator account where categories can be added or deleted.

 <br>